pytest-dev/pytest/doc/en/customize.rst

    This tells pytest to ignore deprecation warnings and turn all other warnings into errors.
 For more information please refer to :ref:`warnings`.

+.. confval:: cache_dirname

+   .. versionadded:: 3.2

+   Sets a directory name where stores content of cache plugin.
+The directory is created in rootdir.
+Default name is ``.cache``.
+For more information about cache please refer to :ref:`cache_provider`.